 The world’s top 5 biggest companies by market value in 2018 were Apple, Amazon, Alphabet, Microsoft, and Facebook.
 It’s no coincidence that all of these companies deal in data.
 In fact, these five give a combined market value of 3763.2 billion.
 What’s even more shocking is how much experts predict these companies will continue to grow.

 Google now claims over 90% of the world’s desktop search traffic, meaning that it has almost full access to worldwide search data and user footprints.
-Imagine how much info companies like Google and Facebook have on you, or what would happen if this data were to fall into the wrong hands.
+Imagine how much info companies like Google and Facebook have on you, or what would happen if this marketing data were to fall into the wrong hands.